macvfx/p5ArchiveCheck/README.md

 ## How to Use
 1. Open the P5 Archive Manager application.
 2. Add a remote P5 server with "Managed Servers"
-   a.
-Configure a server name
+   - Configure a server name
-   b.
-Add the IP
+   - Add the IP
-   c.
-Set the Port (default is 9001)
+   - Set the Port (default is 9001)
-   d.
-Add a user name
+   - Add a user name
-   e.
-Select a P5 Archive Index (default is Default-Archive)
+   - Select a P5 Archive Index (default is Default-Archive)
 4. Select a server to use.
 5. Drag any folder onto the main window.
 6. Click on "Run Verification Check" to begin verification.